Credit Cards Travel Credit Cards

 A closer look at the welcome bonuses

-With the Chase Sapphire Preferred, you can earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+With the Chase Sapphire Preferred, you can earn 60,000 bonus points after $4,000 in purchases in your first 3 months from account opening (that's worth $750 when redeemed through Chase Travel).
+Plus, get up to $300 in statement credits on Chase Travel purchases within your first year.
 These points are worth 1.25 cents each when you use them to book travel through the Chase travel portal.
 Points can also be transferred at a 1:1 ratio to 14 airline and hotel partners.

 With the Amex Platinum, new card members also get a fantastic welcome offer: Earn 80,000 Membership Rewards points after spending $8,000 on eligible purchases on your new card in the first 6 months.
 The value of these points varies greatly based on how you use them.